padix-key/kmer-article/article.typ

   ]
 ) <figure_benchmark>

-@figure_benchmark shows how the mentioned decomposition methods compare to each other.
+In summary the the fast decomposition method is already faster than the naive method for
+$k gt.eq 2$.

-This makes the decomposition especially fast for methods that use long #kmers #todo[cite, kallisto].
+The fast method is especially advantageous for algorithms that utilize long #kmers.
-#todo[Name speedup at k=31]
+For example, by default _Minimap~2_ @Li2018 uses $k=15$ and _Kallisto_ @Bray2016 uses $k=31$.
+For these examples, the fast decomposition method is $tilde.op #h(0cm) 4 #h(0cm) times$ and
+$tilde.op #h(0cm) 8 #h(0cm) times$ faster than the naive method, respectively.

-Note that the shown benchmark also include sequence encoding itself:
+Note that the implementation used for the benchmark also includes sequence encoding itself:
-If the implementing library already store sequences in their sequence code form, #kmer decomposition becomes faster that shown in the benchmark.
+If the implementing library already stores sequences in their sequence code form, #kmer decomposition becomes faster than shown in the benchmark.

 = Conclusion